magma/magma/lte/gateway/deploy/magma_5g_agw/README.md

 ```
 **How to configure key based SSH authentication**:

-On your workstation execute the below command to create the ssh keys.
+By default, Ansible assumes you are using SSH keys to connect to remote machines.
+SSH keys are encouraged, but you can use password authentication if needed with the `--ask-pass` option.
+On your workstation execute the below command to create the ssh keys if you want to configure key based SSH authentication.

 ```
 ssh-keygen -t ed25519